The 27 fringe players sold by Chelsea for £190m in just four seasons

 Aina was actually allowed to play for Chelsea, appearing six times under Antonio Conte in 2016-17 as the Blues won the title, while he later caught the eye on loan at Hull City and Torino.

-The Nigeria international, who represented England at youth level, was signed for £9million by Torino upon the end of his loan spell and has established himself as a regular in Serie A.
+The Nigeria international, who represented England at youth level, was signed for £9million by Torino upon the end of his loan spell and has established himself as a regular in Serie A. Last season saw him return to west London with Fulham for a temporary spell.

 The remarkable thing about Hector’s career is that he was loaned out more times by Reading (11) than Chelsea (four).